|Course Length:||1 Year Full-Time, 2 Years Part-Time|

 You will have the opportunity to work with academic experts, practitioners and other professionals to further your understanding of the complex links between sport, physical activity and mental health and develop expertise in the design and evaluation of programmes intended to promote mental health and wellbeing.
 You will also examine how mental health may be compromised, as well as enhanced, by participating and working in community and professional sport.

 The programme is suitable for graduates as well as current practitioners, professionals and policy makers, who have an interest in sport, physical activity and mental health or health and wellbeing more broadly.
-The course will also be highly relevant for those working in community and professional sport, including coaches, current and former athletes, safeguarding and welfare officers, and support staff.
+The course will also be highly relevant for those working in community and professional sport, including coaches, current and former athletes, safeguarding and welfare officers, and support staff, as well as teachers, other education professionals and those working in youth and social work.

 What will I study?

 This programme enables you to study the prevalence and determinants of mental health and illness and their association with various forms of inequality.
 You will analyse how sport and physical activity are commonly used to address mental health and illness, become familiar with how sport and physical activity programmes are designed and evaluated, and explore how these programmes emerge out of local, national and international policy processes and priorities.

 Optional modules enable you to tailor the programme to particular areas of interest.
 You can study how mental health can be compromised and enhanced at community and professional levels of sport.
 There are also opportunities to explore mental health promotion and needs across different population groups.

 Following an introduction to major research methodologies, methods and approaches, undertaking an independent research dissertation on a topic of your choice will enable you to develop an in-depth understanding of project and people management, how organisations address mental health and illness, and the ethical dilemmas involved in researching mental health in sport and physical activity contexts.